Research is GOD

 7. How to know if you’re being led on

 One moment, Sejal cuddles with Harry on a bed; in another, she says she has to go back to Rupen.
 And in between, she pulls Harry into a room to have sex with him.
-Wish Harry realized he was being strung along; he wouldn’t have ended up as an emotional fool.
+Wish Harry realised he was being strung along; he wouldn’t have ended up as an emotional fool.

 If wishing you get kidnapped because it means your abductors find you “hot” isn’t low self-esteem, we don’t know what else is.
-And the film should have taken Sejal from this low-self-worth personality to a highly self-actualized being.
+And the film should have taken Sejal from this low-self-worth personality to a highly self-actualised being.
 Unfortunately, she remains determinedly unchanged, and so does our boredom and lack of emotional investment.

-9. Best self-defence strategies There’s this nightclub scene in which Sejal beats up and smashes a guy who hits on her.
-When a crowd gathers around him, including a bunch of goons, instead of running away, Sejal simply stands there and watches the show.
-What’s worse, she calls out to Harry and still doesn’t do anything.
+There’s a nightclub scene in Jab Harry Met Sejal where Sejal beats up and smashes a guy who hits on her.
+When a crowd gathers around him, including a bunch of goons, Sejal simply stands there and watches the show.
+But the worst part is when she calls out to Harry and doesn’t do anything, as if he’s her slave who’s meant to get her out of such messes.
 It’s only when he drags her out that she attempts to run.
 Even outside, when Harry tells her to stay quiet, as one of the goons was around, she bawls on top of her lungs like a jerk.
 I so wanted to smash the writer here, but then I realized it’s Imtiaz Ali, so I made do with #WTF.